kdm-kev-NTNU/agentic-reconciliation/README.md

 - `4_classification_agent.md`: Break Classification & Human Review with prioritization and confidence.
 - `5_correction_agent.md`: Correction & Audit Execution with safe auto‑corrections and manual recommendations.
 - `6_auditing_agent.md`: Audit Trail & Report Generation that aggregates results into Markdown.

----

-If a license or acknowledgements are added later, include them here.